animal-tree/Writing-stuff/Stuff42-Buffy-Review.md

 ---

 I think storytellers are "mini Gods".
 That we parallel processes of God's own logics.
 That, story is a higher-order logic not known yet , intellectually/academically, by man.

+[^1]: I am worried these language models are critiquing the person who's authoring them.